 - prohibition of application to become a responsible officer, executive officer or relevant individual

-- fine (up to the maximum of $10 million or 3 times of the profit gained/loss avoided, whichever is the higher)
+- fine (up to the maximum of $10 million or three times of the profit gained or loss avoided, whichever is the higher)

 All the SFC's sanctions, other than a private reprimand, will be published by means of a press release.
 All press releases on SFC enforcement actions, including disciplinary actions, are available under "News and announcements" - "News" -"Enforcement news".

 The SFC investigates acts that suggest misconduct or that call into question the fitness and properness of a regulated person.
-The SFC may initiate an investigation on the basis of information from any source, including the public, other regulators or law enforcement agencies in Hong Kong, such as the Hong Kong Monetary Authority and the Police, foreign regulators, Hong Kong Exchanges and Clearing Limited, and internal referrals.
-Internal referrals may arise from the SFC’s monitoring of day-to-day trading in the stock and derivatives markets, from the SFC’s inspections of intermediaries or from investigations into other matters, such as civil market misconduct or criminal offences.
-Following the investigation, the SFC will consider whether or not there is sufficient evidence to commence disciplinary proceedings.
+The SFC may initiate an investigation on the basis of information from any source, including the public, other regulators or law enforcement agencies in Hong Kong, such as the Hong Kong Monetary Authority, the Hong Kong Police, Hong Kong Exchanges and Clearing Limited (HKEX), foreign regulators and internal referrals.
+Internal referrals may arise from our monitoring of day-to-day trading in the stock and derivatives markets, from our inspections of intermediaries or from investigations into other matters, such as civil market misconduct or criminal offences.
+Following the investigation, we will consider whether or not there is sufficient evidence to commence disciplinary proceedings.

 Notice of proposed disciplinary action (NPDA)

-An NPDA is sent to the regulated person if the SFC decides to start disciplinary proceedings.
-The NPDA sets out the preliminary views of the SFC on the misconduct and/or conduct that calls into question the fitness and properness of the regulated person.
-It also states the sanctions the SFC considers appropriate to impose on the basis of the facts as it understands them at the time.
+An NPDA is sent to a regulated person if the SFC decides to start disciplinary proceedings.
+The NPDA sets out our preliminary views on the misconduct or conduct that calls into question the fitness and properness of the regulated person.
+It also states the sanctions we consider appropriate to impose on the basis of the facts as we understand them at the time.